 This manure is also a source of methane, a greenhouse gas that is more than 25 times as potent as carbon dioxide at trapping heat in the atmosphere, according to the EPA.
 At Gevo, we saw a triple opportunity: prevent the methane from being released to the atmosphere, while also capturing it for use as a renewable energy source, and still having an effective fertilizer left over.
 After all, the carbon contained in manure-based methane is sourced from the plants.
-We established a cluster of digesters in Northwest lowa and worked with local farmers.
+We established a cluster of digesters in Northwest Iowa and worked with local farmers.
 We use microorganisms called methanogens as a biocatalyst to break down the manure in the digesters, capturing the resulting methane, while also producing fertilizer that still contains all the nutrients the farm needs, with reduced methane emissions from spreading it on the fields.
 It's addition by subtraction.
-Beef cattle, dairy cows, swine, poultry, and other livestock eat feed and produce meat and milk but they also provide other resources.

 Smart farmers have been using technology as part of an effort to take a holistic approach to improve yield, eliminate waste, and make their operations more efficient, and livestock plays a key role in advancing the cause substantially.